Engineering Lab

 Within the first five years after graduation, our computing alumni are expected to make measurable contributions in the following spiritual and professional objectives

-• Leadership—demonstrate Christian leadership through career, church, or community opportunities; and
+• Leadership—demonstrate Christian leadership through career, church, or community opportunities.

 • Lifelong Learning—advance intellectually through activities such as continuing education or industry certification.